-It is useful when periodically probing for unusual but allowed activity, such as the purchase of more than 1,000 shoes by one person.
+Isok is useful when periodically probing for unusual but allowed activity, such as the addition of a new country code.
+Or the purchase of more than 1,000 shoes by one person.
 Approved excessive shoe purchases can be individually flagged so they do not appear in future reports.
 To avoid being overwhelmed by numerous legitimate alerts and to allow time to resolve issues, specific rows in the reports can be deferred so they do not reappear before a designated date.